When You Walk Away From a Narcissist, These Things Might Happen

 Unsplash

-The narcissist’s manipulation might have eroded your trust in your own judgment.
+The narcissist’s manipulation might have decimated your trust in your own judgement.
 As you heal, you’ll start to recognise red flags and toxic behaviours.
 Trust your gut feelings and prioritise your well-being.
 Don’t be afraid to walk away from situations or relationships that feel unhealthy.

 15. You’ll become a stronger advocate for yourself.